 Mercury's highly eccentric, egg-shaped orbit takes the planet as close as 29 million miles (47 million kilometers) and as far as 43 million miles (70 million kilometers) from the Sun.
 It speeds around the Sun every 88 days, traveling through space at nearly 29 miles (47 kilometers) per second, faster than any other planet.

 Mercury spins slowly on its axis and completes one rotation every 59 Earth days.
-But when Mercury is moving fastest in its elliptical orbit around the Sun (and it is closest to the Sun), each rotation is not accompanied by a sunrise and sunset like it is on most other planets.
-The morning Sun appears to rise briefly, set and rise again from some parts of the planet's surface.
+But when Mercury is moving fastest in its elliptical orbit around the Sun (and it is closest to the Sun), each rotation is not accompanied by sunrise and sunset like it is on most other planets.
+The morning Sun appears to rise briefly, set, and rise again from some parts of the planet's surface.
 The same thing happens in reverse at sunset for other parts of the surface.
-One Mercury solar day (one full day-night cycle) equals 176 Earth days—just over two years on Mercury.
+One Mercury solar day (one full day-night cycle) equals 176 Earth days – just over two years on Mercury.

 Very large impact basins, including Caloris (960 miles or 1,550 kilometers in diameter) and Rachmaninoff (190 miles, or 306 kilometers in diameter), were created by asteroid impacts on the planet's surface early in the solar system's history.
 While there are large areas of smooth terrain, there are also cliffs, some hundreds of miles long and soaring up to a mile high.
 They rose as the planet's interior cooled and contracted over the billions of years since Mercury formed.

-Temperatures on the surface of Mercury are extreme, both hot and cold.
-During the day, temperatures on Mercury's surface can reach 800 degrees Fahrenheit (430 degrees Celsius).
+Temperatures on Mercury are extreme.
+During the day, temperatures on the surface can reach 800 degrees Fahrenheit (430 degrees Celsius).
 Because the planet has no atmosphere to retain that heat, nighttime temperatures on the surface can drop to minus 290 degrees Fahrenheit (minus 180 degrees Celsius).